-The Constitution places all elections and referendums in the country in all three spheres of government under the control of the Independent Electoral Commission (IEC), established in terms of the IEC Act, 1996 (Act 51 of 1996) [PDF] .
+National and provincial elections are held once every five years.
+All South African citizens aged 18 and over are eligible to vote.
+The Constitution places all elections and referendums in the country in all three spheres of government under the control of the Electoral Commission of South Africa (IEC), established in terms of the Electoral Commission Act, 1996 (Act 51 of 1996) .

 The obligations of the IEC are to:

-- manage elections of national, provincial and municipal legislative bodies
+- manage elections of national, provincial and municipal legislative bodies;

-- declare the results of those elections
+- declare the results of the elections; and

 - compile and maintain a voters’ roll.

 The duties of the IEC are to:

 - compile and maintain a register of parties;

 - undertake and promote research into electoral matters;

 - develop and promote the development of electoral expertise and technology in all spheres of government;

 - continuously review electoral laws and proposed electoral laws, and make recommendations;